16B.33 Designer selection board.

 (e) Meetings.
 The board shall meet as often as is necessary, not less than twice annually, in order to act expeditiously on requests submitted to it for selection of primary designers.

 Subd.
 3. Agencies must request designer. (a) Application.
-Upon undertaking a project with an estimated cost greater than $2,000,000 or a planning project with estimated fees greater than $200,000, every user agency, except the Capitol Area Architectural and Planning Board, shall submit a written request for a primary designer for its project to the commissioner, who shall forward the request to the board.
-The University of Minnesota and the Minnesota State Colleges and Universities shall follow the process in subdivision 3a to select designers for their projects.
+Upon undertaking a project with an estimated cost greater than $750,000 or a planning project with estimated fees greater than $60,000, every user agency, except the capitol area architectural and planning board, shall submit a written request for a primary designer for its project to the commissioner, who shall forward the request to the board.
+The University of Minnesota and the Minnesota state colleges and universities shall follow the process in subdivision 3a to select designers for their projects.
 The written request must include a description of the project, the estimated cost of completing the project, a description of any special requirements or unique features of the proposed project, and other information which will assist the board in carrying out its duties and responsibilities set forth in this section.

 (c) Fee limit reached after designer selected.
 If a project initially estimated to be below the cost and planning fee limits of this subdivision has its cost or planning fees revised so that the limits are exceeded, the project must be referred to the board for designer selection even if a primary designer has already been selected.
 In this event, the board may, without conducting interviews, elect to retain the previously selected designer if it determines that the interests of the state are best served by that decision and shall notify the commissioner of its determination.

 Subd.
 4. Designer selection process. (a) Publicity.
 Upon receipt of a request from a user agency for a primary designer, the board shall publicize the proposed project in order to determine the identity of designers interested in the design work on the project.
 The board shall establish criteria for the selection process and make this information public, and shall compile data on and conduct interviews of designers.
 The board's selection criteria must include consideration of each interested designer's performance on previous projects for the state or any other person.
 Upon completing the process, the board shall select the primary designer and shall state its reasons in writing.
-If the board's vote for the selection of a primary designer results in a tie vote, the nonvoting member appointed under subdivision 2, paragraph (b), must vote for the selection of the primary designer.
 Notification to the commissioner of the selection shall be made not more than 60 days after receipt from a user agency of a request for a primary designer.
 The commissioner shall promptly notify the designer and the user agency.
 The commissioner shall negotiate the designer's fee and prepare the contract to be entered into between the designer and the user agency.

 (b) Conflict of interest.
-A board member may not participate in the review, discussion, or selection of a designer or firm in which the member has a financial interest.
+The board may not select a designer or firm in which a member of the designer selection board has a current financial interest.

 (c) Selection by commissioner.
 In the event the board receives a request for a primary designer on a project, the estimated cost of which is less than the limit established by subdivision 3, or a planning project with estimated fees of less than the limit established by subdivision 3, the board may submit the request to the commissioner of administration, with or without recommendations, and the commissioner shall thereupon select the primary designer for the project.